 Have businesses and education/health/social service providers in the state customized their marketing and outreach and delivery of products and services to the different age groups?

-Nearly one of every four people residing in Ohio (24.3% of Ohio's population) is 55 years of age or older.
+More than one in every five people residing in the Idaho (22.6% of the Idaho's population) is aged 55 or older.